 The Versatile Scholar: Writing Beyond the Academy

 How can research in the humanities and social sciences make a difference, both inside and outside the university?
 How can PhD students use their skills and experience to write for different audiences?
-Join us for a panel discussion with Jacqueline Looney, Senior Associate Dean for Graduate Programs and Associate Vice Provost for Academic Diversity; Ed Balleisen, Vice Provost for Interdisciplinary Studies; and Eladio Bobadilla, PhD candidate in history.
-They’ll discuss their writing lives, the challenges and opportunities of writing outside the academy, and why writing matters.
+Jacqueline Looney, Senior Associate Dean for Graduate Programs and Associate Vice Provost for Academic Diversity, Ed Balleisen, Vice Provost for Interdisciplinary Studies, and Eladio Bobadilla, PhD candidate in history discuss their writing lives, the challenges and opportunities of writing outside the academy, and why writing matters.

 Global Health, Writing and Humanities: A conversation with Kelley Swain, artist-in-residence for the Health Humanities Lab at Duke University

 Medical education in the US has increasingly found the humanities relevant to training more effective and empathetic doctors.
 Narrative medicine and creative writing expand physicians’ writing skills and invite them to explore the humanity in their practice.
 Is there a similar value for introducing the humanities to Global Health?
-Join us for a conversation with Kelley Swain, award-winning writer/poet and contributing writer to the Lancet, as she talks about her work at the crossroads of poetry and science.
+Kelley Swain, award-winning writer/poet and contributing writer to the Lancet, talks about her work at the crossroads of poetry and science.

 Deondra Rose is an Assistant Professor at the Sanford School of Public Policy.
-She’ll discuss her current book project, which examines the role that landmark higher education programs like the National Defense Education Act of 1958, the Higher Education Act of 1965, and Title IX of the 1972 Education Amendments have played in shaping American women’s progress in the mid-twentieth century.
+Her current book project examines the role that landmark higher education programs like the National Defense Education Act of 1958, the Higher Education Act of 1965, and Title IX of the 1972 Education Amendments have played in shaping American women’s progress in the mid-twentieth century.